AlthalusAvan/TwitchMC/README.md

 ### Can I help with this project?

 Yes, absolutely - This project was made pretty quickly, so there will be a lot of room to improve..
 We're happy to take pull requests from anyone that can contribute.
 See our [Github Project Board](https://github.com/AlthalusAvan/TwitchMC/projects/1) for ideas on improvements you can help with.

+### Credits

+Thanks to [FezVrasta](https://gist.github.com/FezVrasta) and [talk2MeGooseman](https://gist.github.com/talk2MeGooseman) for their Gists - [here](https://gist.github.com/FezVrasta/57d29cd2bbc4ed80e169780035f748cf) and [here](https://gist.github.com/FezVrasta/57d29cd2bbc4ed80e169780035f748cf).
+Almost all of the code used for the Twitch OAuth comes from these two.